Skip to content

 Decision Guides

-These decision flowcharts are the practical tools a CTA uses when facing data architecture choices.
-Each diagram encodes the reasoning process — use them to structure your thinking during the review board and to explain your decisions to stakeholders.
+These decision flowcharts are practical tools for working through data architecture choices.
+Each diagram encodes the reasoning process; use them to structure thinking during the review board and to explain decisions to stakeholders.

 Lookup vs Master-Detail